carpentries-incubator/reproducible-publications-quarto/episodes/02-basic-rstudio.md

 ---
 source: Rmd
-title: "Navigating RStudio and R Markdown Documents"
+title: "Navigating RStudio and Quarto Documents"
 teaching: 20
 exercises: 10
 questions:
 - How do you find your way around RStudio?
-- How do you start an R Markdown document in Rstudio?
+- How do you start an Quarto document in Rstudio?
-- How is an R Markdown document configured and how do I work with it?
+- How is an Quarto document configured and how do I work with it?
 objectives:
 - Understand key functions in Rstudio.
-- Learn about the structure of a Rmarkdown file.
+- Learn about the structure of a Quarto file.
-- Understand the workflow of an R Markdown file.
+- Understand the workflow of an Quarto file.
 keypoints:
 - RStudio has four panes to organize your code and environment.
 - Manage packages in RStudio using specific functions.
-- R Markdown documents combine text and code.
+- Quarto documents combine text and code.
 ---